mouseless/mouseless.codes/about.md

 ### Join Us

-If you are a new graduate and looking for opportunities, we have this _fresh developer_ program.
+If you are a new graduate and looking for opportunities, we have this _fresh engineer_ program.
 You join us as a new graduate.
 We teach you our way, assign you with real customer tasks and regraduate you after 2 years of hard work.

-Or if you are a software engineer and you feel like home when you read all of the things in this site, and liked what you've seen in [GitHub][github], let us know.
+Or if you are a software engineer and you feel like home when you read all of the things in this site, and liked what you've seen in our [GitHub][github], let us know.

 Reach out from [here][mail].